Designing IoT Applications

 Figure 1: The Cow, the Coconut Tree and the Boy

 The recent story of the Internet of Things seems to be very similar to the story of the cow. generates big data and the rest of the story is about the big data.
-Not many know how to IoT applications except telling the story about big data and analytics probably because of many reasons, including they knew about big data (they knew how to use some of the tools and platforms - these are trained workforce) and/or they do the in the big data.
+Not many know how to design IoT applications except telling the story about big data and analytics probably because of many reasons, including they knew about big data (they knew how to use some of the tools and platforms - these are trained workforce) and/or they do the in the big data.

 In practice, IoT design is complex and requires engineers to build them.
 In this article, I will discuss the IoT design and what it takes to build large-scale IoT applications.